Best Hobbies for Seniors

 Discover an Ideal Location

 When you choose to live in a convenient location near a variety of attractions, you open up a whole world of new friends, activities and hobbies.
-Grand Tapestry is situated close to dining, shopping, outdoor recreational opportunities and plenty of natural beauty.
+Grand Tapestry’s Oklahoma City senior apartments are situated close to dining, shopping, outdoor recreational opportunities and plenty of natural beauty.

 In addition, Grand Tapestry offers easy access to an array of arts and cultural attractions including performances, museums and gallery shows — along with a full range of services and amenities.
 With more free time, you can focus on the hobbies and activities you enjoy.
 To plan your visit, please contact us today.